Skip to Content Top

 • Permanent support, a long-term award intended to provide the recipient with a standard of living similar to that of the marriage.

 In cases of temporary spousal support, the family court makes specific calculations based on the net income of the supportive spouse.
 The courts work to ensure that one spouse is not forced to pay too much or too little.
 Don't risk negotiating spousal support without professional guidance.
-At Ross Family Law, we are skilled at pursuing and opposing requests for alimony.
-To discuss your rights and options with our experienced Pleasanton divorce attorneys, call our Pleasanton office at 925-308-9920 or send us an e-mail.
+At Ross Family Law, P.C., we are skilled at pursuing and opposing requests for alimony.

-The court may consider these following issues in order to grant you with ongoing alimony:
+The court may consider these following issues in order to grant you ongoing alimony:

 • The length of the marriage